 Several trains go by on the opposite side of the river quite often, so that’s fun to watch, too.
 Tonight we cook our own dinner, instead of eating at a restaurant, but plan to do that next time.
-Even though it’s been almost seven years since our visit, the Golden Municipal Campground and RV Park is still very budget-friendly, with rates ranging from C$ 35 to C$ 50 per night, based on two adults and two children under 16 years.
+Even though it’s been a long time since our visit, the Golden Municipal Campground & RV Park is still very budget-friendly, with rates ranging from C$ 35 to C$ 55 per night, based on two adults and two children under 16 years.
 Please note: If you’re sensitive to train noise at night, you might want to book a campsite further away from the river and/or bring earplugs.

 The pathway next to the mighty Kicking Horse River, and a part of our tent site.